scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Back home!
 Day off today and a lunch of soylent!
 Hm hm hm!
 I didn't bother having dinner because I wasn't hungry though.

+### Day 191

+Would have had soylent, but ended up ducking out of work early to meet up with a friend to have lunch with them.
+Then had dinner with an out of state friend.
+So no soylent.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/